flojoy-ai/docs/docs/instruments-wiki/Multimeters/Keithley-195/Keithley-195.md

 # Connect to the Keithley 195 Multimeter
 dmm = ik.keithley.Keithley195.open_gpibusb('/dev/ttyUSB0', 12)

-# Set the measurement mode to resistance
-dmm.mode = dmm.Mode.resistance

 # Perform a measurement
-measurement = dmm.measure()
+measurement = dmm.measure(dmm.Mode.resistance)

 # Print the measurement result
 print(measurement)
 ```

-This script imports the `instrumentkit` module and uses the `open_gpibusb` method from the `ik.keithley.Keithley195` class to connect to the Keithley 195 Multimeter.
-It then sets the measurement mode to resistance using the `mode` property and performs a measurement using the `measure` method.
-Finally, it prints the measurement result.
+This code imports the `instrumentkit` module and uses the `open_gpibusb` method from the `ik.keithley.Keithley195` class to connect to the Keithley 195 Multimeter.
+The `open_gpibusb` method takes the device path (`'/dev/ttyUSB0'`) and the GPIB address (`12`) as arguments.

+After connecting, you can use the `measure` method to perform a measurement.
+In this example, the measurement mode is set to resistance (`dmm.Mode.resistance`), but you can change it to other modes like voltage_dc or current_dc.

+Finally, the measurement result is printed to the console.

 </TabItem>
 </Tabs>